hashicorp/terraform-provider-google/website/docs/r/sql_database_instance.html.markdown

 * `server_ca_cert.0.expiration_time` - Expiration time of the CA Cert.

 * `server_ca_cert.0.sha1_fingerprint` - SHA Fingerprint of the CA Cert.

-* `service_account_email_address` - The service account email address assigned to the instance.
-This property is applicable only to Second Generation instances.

 ## Timeouts